titusjaka/autocomplete/README.md

         "subtitle": "Russia"
       }
    ```
-- Converts responses to the format required by web widgets
 - Stores converted responses in a local bolt DB storage to avoid delays on service-to-service communication

 ## How to run service